sigstore/docs/content/en/system_config/integration.md

 - Sigstore-java for Java based applications (pre-release).
 - Sigstore-rs for Rust applications (pre-release).

 **NOTE:** Each of the above libraries has their own entry points.
 Refer to the specific documentation of each library for details.
-You can also get support on Slack at the "#clients" chnnel.
+You can also get support on Slack at the "#clients" channel.

 In addition to the individual libraries, a work-in-progress client specification describes the expected signer and verifier flows.
 You can find it [here](https://docs.google.com/document/d/1kbhK2qyPPk8SLavHzYSDM8-Ueul9_oxIMVFuWMWKz0E/edit#heading=h.xib7qycxsp4i).
 Join https://groups.google.com/g/sigstore-dev to get access.